Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 364

 This problem was asked by Facebook.

-Describe an algorithm to compute the longest increasing subsequence of an array of numbers in O(n log n) time.

-[Solution](solution/LongestIncSequence.java) {Approach: DP with Binary Search, Difficulty: Medium}
+Same as Problem 75.

 ---